firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-17-there-will-be-no-alien-invasion.md

 But as of yesterday, I gathered everything I could need.
 I crossed into your stupid wormhole with half of the tools in the lab, and then spent ten hours rigging up a mechanism to funnel power from your oversized spaceship through the wormhole and straight back to my experimental setup.

 Most of the country may have plunged into an alien-induced darkness with no air conditioning, no refrigeration, and be newly dependent on international aid.
 The university might have boarded its doors and windows against rioters who had heard rumors of the Great Error.
 But I have electrical power.
-I threatened my remaining undergrad with expulsion (which I have zero power to act on, but the undergrad doesn’t know that), and between us, the electrical power, an apocalypse-level ramen noodle stash, and my advisor (who has a tendency disrupt rather than enable work and is using the blackout as an excuse to go on vacation to somewhere tropical), research goes on unabated.
+I threatened my remaining undergrad with expulsion (which I have zero power to act on, but the undergrad doesn’t know that), and between us, the electrical power, an apocalypse-level ramen noodle stash, and my advisor (who has a tendency to disrupt rather than enable work and is using the blackout as an excuse to go on vacation to somewhere tropical), research goes on unabated.